ucdavis-bioinformatics-training/2022-Nov-Introduction-To-Python-For-Bioinformatics/python/python4.md

 ## Exercise 1 - Counting bases

 Now that you've learned the basics of programming, it's time to write some beginning code.
 Let's write a program that will print the count for each nucleotide in a DNA sequence.
 You will need to use loops and a dictionary.
+You are not allowed to use the "count" string method.
 Create the program in a new file called "counts.py".
 You can use this sequence to begin with:

 **CGGTAGTCGAGCTGCGGATATAATATGCATATAGATCGCACGCTAGCTCATAAAAGCATGCATGCGGCTAGCTGCTGATCGTGTCG**